 Where, k = 1, 2, 3,….n and impedances Z1, Z2, Z3 ,…….Zn should be connected in series.

-We will solve one problem of finding voltages across impedances using voltage divisio rule.
-Problem
+We will solve one problem of finding voltages across impedances using the voltage division rule.

-impedance are connected in series.
-Across these impedance connected in series, a voltage source of 100V is connected as shown below.
+Across this impedance connected in series, a voltage source of 100V is connected as shown below.
 Determine the voltage across each impedance.

 We can also determine Vz3 as follows.

-When we , voltage across each impedance is given by
+The voltage across each impedance is given by:

-Thus voltage will be same across each impedance and it equals V/n, that is, source voltage divided number of impedances connected in series.
+Thus voltage will be the same across each impedance and it equals V/n, that is, source voltage divided by the number of impedances connected in series.